162nd Wing: History

 On 1 July 1969, the Arizona Air National Guard 152nd Tactical Fighter Training Squadron was authorized to expand to a group level, and the 162nd Tactical Fighter Training Group was established by the National Guard Bureau.
 The 152nd TFTS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 162nd Headquarters, 162nd Material Squadron (Maintenance), 162nd Combat Support Squadron, and the 162nd USAF Dispensary.

 As part of Tactical Air Command, the 162nd TFTG's mission was producing combat-ready pilots for the F-100 aircraft.
 The 152nd TFTS equipped with the F-100C Super Sabre, and the group graduated their first students in 1970.
 Shortly afterward, the unit formed the Air National Guard Fighter Weapons School (FWS) in Tucson.
 This school taught Air Guard and Reserve fighter pilots from throughout the country to effectively use advanced tactics and weapons technology.

 In 1977, the group received A-7D Corsair II ground support aircraft and replaced the F-100s.
 In the early 1980s the group also received the A-7K, a two-seat combat-capable training aircraft derived from the single-seat A-7D.
 This was the first time an aircraft manufacturer produced a new aircraft specifically designed for Air National Guard use.

-The unit received its second Air Force Outstanding Unit Citation for successfully continuing to train F-100 students while completing the most challenging conversion in the unit's history.
+The unit received its second Air Force Outstanding Unit Award for successfully continuing to train F-100 students while completing the most challenging conversion in the unit's history.
 That tasking was to convert from F-100s to A-7Ds.

 In February 1984, a second squadron, the 195th Tactical Fighter Squadron was assigned to the group and additional A-7Ds were assigned.
 A third A-7D squadron, the 148th Fighter Squadron was assigned in October 1985.
 These three squadrons shared a common tail code (AZ), and the group's aircraft were formed in a common pool from which all three squadrons used for training.